2000 – 2010

 Presidential reaction

-In a speech on national television the following week, President Yushchenko addressed the issue of corruption in the Police force.
+In a speech on national television the following week, President Yushchenko addressed the issue of corruption in the Police Force.
 The President ordered the issue to be dealt with immediately.

 Lieutenant-colonel Vasili was abruptly fired because of his testimony during the Kyiv campaign.
 His bold statements against corruption cost him his job.

 But God was watching over him.
-A few months later he was rehired and promoted becoming the assistant chief of police, replacing the very person who fired him.
+A few months later he was rehired and promoted becoming the Assistant Chief of Police, replacing the very person who fired him.

 Campaigns were conducted in Russian cities Krasnoyarsk, Nizhny Novgorod, Izhvesk, and Vladimir.